 This post continues our series, The Smart Scholar.

-- Do I know this colleague, student, or friend well enough to write a convincing letter?
+- Do I know this colleague or student well enough to write a convincing letter?

 - Do I have the time to write the letter?

 - Am I the best fit as a letter writer for this candidate?

 If you’ve said no to any of these questions, it may be best to decline the request to write a letter of recommendation.
 Even though saying no feels like you’re letting your student or colleague down, you’re really helping them in the long run.
 A hiring manager or scholarship committee can see right through a letter from a recommender who does not have a close relationship with the applicant.
 Likewise, you’re less likely to produce a convincing letter if you have to rush through it.
 This is unfortunate for the candidate because there may have been a better letter writer who could speak with more conviction about their qualifications for the award, job or university admittance.

 When you politely decline, explain your reasoning to the student or colleague.
 They may feel the stress of having to find a new contact to write a letter on their behalf, but they will likely understand where you’re coming from and may even thank you in the end.